-- 53. For mid-term summative written examinations, students typically receive individualised feedback within 28 calendar days of the date of the examination. - 54.
-For other summative written examinations, students typically receive feedback in the form of an Internal Examiner Report, where students are provided with indications of the main areas where the cohort performed well and the main areas where further development would be advisable. - 55.
-Internal Examiner Reports are published on the course pages of the VLE for students to review. - 56.
+53. For mid-term summative written examinations, students typically receive individualised feedback within 28 calendar days of the date of the examination (excluding the study break periods for the work related learning programmes).

+- 54. For other summative written examinations, students typically receive feedback in the form of an Internal Examiner Report, where students are provided with indications of the main areas where the cohort performed well and the main areas where further development would be advisable. - 55.
+Internal Examiner Reports are published on the VLE for students to review, once results have been published. - 56.
 Individual feedback should be made available on request to students who, for example, are required to re-sit examinations.